Farratto/JackOfAllThings/README.md

 ### Change Log

+* v3.3.2: Was sending NPC pictures to all connected clients.
+FIXED
 * v3.3.1: Fixed interaction with Spell Action Info
 * v3.3.0: New Option: Players may double-click nonfriendly NPCs to see their highres picture
 * v3.2.0: Added Next Actor button to targetting window.